The Bankrate promise

 Already thinking about which travel card to apply for?
 Here are some recommendations:

-- Chase Sapphire Preferred Card: 5X points on Chase Ultimate Rewards travel and Lyft rides (through March 2025); 3X points on dining, select streaming services and online grocery purchases; 2X points on other travel and 1X points on general purchases
+- Chase Sapphire Preferred: Earn 5X points on travel booked through Chase Ultimate Rewards; 5X points on Lyft rides (through March 2025); 3X points on dining (including eligible delivery services), select streaming services and online grocery purchases (excluding Walmart, Target and wholesale clubs); 2X points on other travel; 1X points on all other purchases

-- Capital One VentureOne Rewards Credit Card: 5X miles on hotels and rental cars booked through Capital One Travel; 1.25X miles on all purchases
+- Capital One VentureOne Rewards Credit Card: Earn 5X miles on hotels and rental cars booked through Capital One Travel; 1.25X miles on all other purchases

-How to utilize your travel card and maximize your rewards as quickly as possible largely depends on the card.
-There are several tricks to rack up more points faster.
+However, how to best utilize your travel card and maximize your rewards as quickly as possible largely depends on the card.
+There are several tricks to rack up rewards faster:

 Pair a cash back card and travel card

 The real advantage of the Chase Sapphire Preferred is its 25 percent points-value boost if you redeem for travel through the Chase Ultimate Rewards portal.
-Essentially, each point would be worth 1.25 cents, instead of the usual 1 cent.
-Since the Freedom Unlimited’s rewards are actually earned as Ultimate Rewards points, you can easily transfer them to your Sapphire Preferred Card to further stretch their value.
+Essentially, each point is worth 1.25 cents, instead of the usual 1 cent.
+Since the Freedom Unlimited’s rewards are actually earned as Ultimate Rewards points, you can easily transfer them to your Sapphire Preferred to further stretch their value.

 Other tips to quickly earn travel rewards